FAQs

 Unless they have their own ticket, maybe?
 But how would they even get that?
 Wait, does your dog have a credit card?

 Ah, you’re probably looking for a Newschaser group.
-Or the comment section of a completely unrelated post.
-Twitter used to be great for that too, but that’s a real dumpster fire lately.
+Or the comment section of any completely unrelated Facebook post.
+Twitter (yes, we said Twitter) used to be great for that, but that’s been a real dumpster fire lately.

-Well, if you get in on it, Early Bird Weekend Passes are just $229 and they give you the very best bang for your festival-going buck, but you’ve got other options.
-Single day passes will start at $129 and they go on sale (based on availability) on April 1.
+Well, if you got in on it, Early Bird Weekend Passes were just $229 and they give you the very best bang for your festival-going buck.

 10. All pods are in the VIP section, are 10’ x 14’ in size and can accommodate up to 10 people.
 They’ve got some seating in them.
 They’re pretty good!
 Reminder: the VIP section is reserved for those 19+.